pmjones/php-styler/FIXME.md

 +                ],
 +            );

-// splits weird inside closure body
+// splits weird inside closure body -- is OK when by itself
 -                return is_array($item)
 -                    ? [...$carry, ...self::flattenDeep($item)]
 -                    : [...$carry, $item];